Kira-01/Codechef-recruitment/readme.md

 * Cryptocurrency
 * Healthcare
-* readme file in cryptocurrency directory
+* readme file in the cryptocurrency directory